Self-hosting architecture & decision framework

 Reverse proxy / load balancer

 Terminates TLS for signaling (WebSocket over HTTPS) and routes traffic to LiveKit instances.
-The media path (UDP) bypasses the proxy -- clients connect directly to the server node hosting their room.
+The media path (UDP) bypasses the proxy — clients connect directly to the server node hosting their room.
+You configure, maintain, and monitor this yourself.

 Agent workers